How to choose a driving school

 There are a lot of things in life where choosing the cheapest is simply the best option.
 Paper plates, water rates, mobile plans for your nan, none of these things require any more investment than the bare minimum.
 Driving schools though, they’re a different story entirely.

-Some driving schools will offer unbelievable introductory prices.
+Some schools of motoring will offer unbelievable introductory prices.
 The prospect of cut-price driving lessons may seem compelling, but there’s always a catch.
 Usually the hours in introductory offers have to be used at certain times of the day or week.
 These may not fit your schedule.

 Others are simply cheap driving schools all around.
 And that’s a catch in itself!
 Cheap driving schools that have abnormally low prices are probably using Potential Driving Instructors (PDIs) rather than Approved Driving Instructors (ADIs).